What is an Elementary Reaction [1-2]

 3. Termolecular Reaction

 An elementary termolecular reaction involves the simultaneous collision of three atoms, molecules, or ions.
-Some termolecular reactions exist but are rare because it is difficult for three atoms or molecules to collide at once with proper orientation.
+A termolecular reaction involves the reaction between three atoms, molecules, or ions.
+Some termolecular reactions exist but are rare.
+It is difficult for three atoms or molecules to react by colliding with proper orientation during a chemical reaction.

 2A + B → products Rate = k[A]2[B]